 Nevertheless, an intake worker will explain the work search to you and tell you if it is appropriate for you.

-What if You’re Not Eligible For the Income Assistance Benefits?
+What Happens If You’re Not Eligible For the Income Assistance Benefits?

 Income support is available to British Columbians in certain situations under the hardship assistance program.